Hypericum perforatum

 The genus "Hypericum" is from the Greek hyper (above) and eikon (picture), which may have been given since the flowers were once placed above religious images and doorways to ward off evil.

-When St John's Wort flowers are infused in oil or alcohol, they impart a deep red hue into the medium.
-This red hue is attributed to medicinal Hypericin, the active ingredient in St John's Wort that can be seen quite clearly as tiny dots (glands) along the edge of each flower petal.
+When Hypericum perforatum flowers are infused in oil or alcohol, they impart a deep red hue into the medium.
+This red hue is attributed to the active medicinal compound and pigment known as hypericin, which is one of the main active ingredients.
+Hypericin can be seen quite clearly as tiny red dots (glands) along the edge of each flower petal.

 Skin Care Benefits: